Deloitte Summer Concert

 Sistema graduates leave with a sense of capability, endurance and resilience, confident about taking on challenges.
 A deep sense of value, of being loved and appreciated, and a trust for group process and cooperation, enables them to feel that excellence is within their grasp.

-2013 sees exciting times ahead as Sistema Aotearoa moves out of its trial phase and establishes itself as a long term initiative.
+Last year was perhaps Sistema Aotearoa’s most exciting year to date, as it moved out of its trial phase, taking the steps that will see it establish itself as a long-term initiative.
 The children will develop their musicianship to a high level, participating from an early stage of social development through to late adolescence.

-The recent AUT independent evaluation report on our social outcomes concluded there was promising early evidence that the programme was positively contributing to a range of social, developmental, musical and educational outcomes.
+A 2012 independent AUT evaluation report on our social outcomes concluded there was promising early evidence that the programme was positively contributing to a range of social, developmental, musical and educational outcomes.

-Sistema Aotearoa currently teaches violin and cello to 165 children, aged 5 to 9 years, from seven local primary schools serving a decile one community.
-The third intake of around a further 80 children will start their musical journey in April 2013.
-This year we will be introducing the children to the double bass and viola – appropriately sized of course – who knew you could get 1/10th size double base!
+Sistema Aotearoa currently teaches violin and cello to 180 children, aged 5 to 9 years, from seven local primary schools serving a decile one community.
+The fourth intake of around a further 80 children will start their musical journey in April 2014.
+This year we will introduce the children to wind instruments.

 Performance is an integral part of the children’s musical development with every child regardless of ability contributing to the full orchestra and participating in performance opportunities.
-Last year these performances included a trip to Wellington to perform at Te Papa and playing for HRH Duchess of Cornwall during her visit to New Zealand.
-We have a number of exciting performances already planned for 2013.
+Performances have included a trip to Wellington to perform at Te Papa and playing for HRH Duchess of Cornwall during her visit to New Zealand.
+We have a number of exciting performances already planned for 2014.

 We anticipate that Sistema programmes will be established elsewhere in New Zealand in the near future.
 Sistema Aotearoa is sharing its knowledge and experience and remains as a centre for excellence and training to assist the development of these initiatives.